InternetFreedomFoundation/archive/content/post/66a-and-other-legal-zombies-the-government-responds-but-the-horror-continues.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["IFFresearch", "RightToMeme"] date = 2018-12-19T06:03:53Z
+categories = ['IFFresearch', 'RightToMeme'] date = 2018-12-19T06:03:53Z
-description = ""
+description = ''
 draft = false
-slug = "66a-and-other-legal-zombies-the-government-responds-but-the-horror-continues"
+slug = '66a-and-other-legal-zombies-the-government-responds-but-the-horror-continues'
 summary = "IFF's study on the continued use of Section 66A leads to a government response.
-But as fresh cases continue to be registered we press for more." tags = ["IFFresearch", "RightToMeme"] title = "66A and other Legal Zombies: Government responds but the horror continues #IFFresearch #RightToMeme"
+But as fresh cases continue to be registered we press for more." tags = ['IFFresearch', 'RightToMeme'] title = '66A and other Legal Zombies: Government responds but the horror continues #IFFresearch #RightToMeme'

 +++